lucayepa/wot/doc/README.md

 * Can different communities use the same web of trust?
   * Yes.
 For example, a community that wants to play tennis every Thursday, can share parts of a web of trust with a community that manages meetings to trade collectible cards.
 And both can use the web of trust already in place for a community that manages a bitcoin-to-fiat exchange market.
 * What if a user is a member of multiple communities?
-  * Every link between users contains a field named _rules_ that defines against what rules the user is trusting the other users.
+  * Every link between users contains an array named _on_ that defines against what "tags", or "rules" the user is trusting the other users.
 This field can be used as a sort of agreement, meaning that a user is linked to another user with an agreement.
 For example, a community that manages a market can define that a user is liable for another user up to the value contained in the link between the users.

 ## FAQ - node
 * What is the content of a node?